rnacodes/ShapesRFunv3/Readme.md

 * Circle: basic shape that inherits from ShapeBase
 	* Contains Dimension property, inherited from ShapeBase
 	* GetArea is implemented from the ICalculateArea interface, which ShapeBase implements - here, the formula for the method is defined.
-	* Contains a Circle-specific "GetPerimeter" method - IN PROGRESS
+	* Contains a Circle-specific "GetPerimeter" method
+		* When a circle is chosen in the final user prompt, the program calculates a random number and uses this as Dimension1 of a circle.
+This is then used to calculate Perimeter.
 * Square: basic shape that inherits from ShapeBase
 	* Contains Dimension property, inherited from ShapeBase
 	* GetArea is implemented from the ICalculateArea interface, which ShapeBase implements - this shape also defines its own GetArea method